Son of Sardaar 2: Theatrical

 The film was originally scheduled to release on 25 July 2025, however it was postponed to 1 August 2025.

 Home media

 The film began streaming on Netflix from 26 September 2025.

-The satellite rights were acquired by Star Gold.

 Reception

 Box office

 The film has grossed ₹60.9 crore at box office.

 Critical response

 Son of Sardaar 2 received mixed reviews from critics.
 Lipika Verma of Deccan Chronicle gave it a 3.5/5 rating praising it as a perfect family film- A story with fresh comedy, action and emotions, with the ingredients matching, while also praising the cast, music, cinematography and direction.
 Dhaval Roy from The Times of India gave the film 3 stars out of 5, noting the film delivered hilarity regularly, while finding the plot tangled and overstuffed with characters and comic tracks, the song-and-dance sequences further dragging on without advancing the plot, and the climax convoluted, predictable, and over‑dramatised.
 Rishabh Suri from Hindustan Times also gave the film 3 stars out of 5, praising the performances and calling it a light-hearted comedy with a simple screenplay and engaging characters.

 Nishad Thaivalappil from CNN-News18 awarded a similar rating of 3 stars out of 5, praising the performances while feeling the film lacked good humour.
 Devesh Sharma from Filmfare gave it 3/5 stars saying it is fun and games - a loud, loony, live-action cartoon which gleefully chucks logic out of the window and asks you bring along your funny bone.
 Piya Roy of The Telegraph wrote that Son of Sardaar 2 starts out in the first half as genuinely funny and keeps the viewer's interest high, but felt that some elements in the second half added unnecessary baggage to it, while also mentioning that the complex issue of Indo-Pakistan dynamics is handled in the film in a "humorous and clever way".
 Anuj Kumar from The Hindu wrote that this film is a stereotypical Punjabi entertainer, a goofy comedy with strong performances (in particular Deepak Dobriyal and Ravi Kishen) and jokes that land, but also said that there are passages which make you cringe.